Improving 3D Cellular Positioning Integrity with Bayesian RAIM: Numerical Study

 \section{Numerical Study}

-We conduct numerical studies with two objectives: (i), to compare the performance of the proposed Bayesian RAIM algorithm with the baseline RAIM algorithm, and (ii), to assess the sensitivity to initial the positioning error $\mathbf{e}_{0}$.
+We conduct numerical studies with two main objectives: (i) to compare the performance and computational complexity (in terms of running time) of the proposed Bayesian RAIM algorithm against the baseline RAIM algorithm; and (ii) to assess how sensitive the measurement model linearization is to the initial positioning error, $\mathbf{e}_0$.